coilhq/mucoa/README.md

   * `10` units fee charge for deposit on liquidity

 ## TRANSFER (CLEARING)
-Participant A (Payer) would like to transfer funds to participant B (Payee, these are linked transfers).
+Participant A (Payer) would like to transfer funds to participant B (Payee, these are linked transfers i.e. they succeed or fail together as a transaction).
 At this time the Payer participant A has liquidity of `100` units liquidity.
 Participant A would like to transfer `100` units to Participant B.
 The liquidity from A to B is immediately available to B, however, the settlement reservation and commit is a separate action that is between A to Hub and B from Hub.

+> TODO @jason explain what a linked transfer is here...

 ### Accounts
 * **Liquidity A** - Pay Participant - B (Payer)